 One very busy tour!

 In 2012 my wife Ann and I made plans to visit the American west.
-Having been impressed by the Tetons while driving out that way on several occasions I wanted to see them again.
+Having been impressed by the Tetons while driving out that way on other trips, I wanted to see them again.
 I also wanted to visit Yellowstone National Park which I had not seen.

-Digging through our options we found a bus touring company owned and operated by an outfit in mainland China.
+Digging through our options we found a bus tour operated by a touring company in mainland China.
 They conducted tours all over the U.S. as well as other scenic destinations around the world.
 And since I’m a cheapskate, the very reasonable cost of the tour got my attention.

 They offered several tours out west, with Yellowstone being an option in three or four of them.
 We elected to take a 6 day tour which started in Denver.
 After flying in from Milwaukee, we met our tour group at the Denver airport.
 The group boarded two brand new Mercedes Benz coaches and then headed for our first tour destination at the Colorado capitol building in downtown Denver.
 We then visited the Red Rock amphitheater on the outskirts of Denver before returning downtown where we had dinner, after which we checked into our hotel.